How we're run

 Dan Cooke

-Previous roles at: Pennon Group (Head of Sustainability); Viridor (Director of Communications, Director of Regulatory & External Affairs); Tidy Britain Group/Environmental Campaigns Ltd, and; Coventry City Council.
+Dan held previous roles at: FTSE100 Pennon Group plc (Head of Sustainability); Viridor (Director of Communications, Director of Regulatory & External Affairs); Tidy Britain Group/Environmental Campaigns Ltd; and Coventry City Council.

-Non-Exec roles: Trustee (recent Chair) and Senior Vice President of the Chartered Institution of Wastes Management.
-Previously: Chair of the Waste Management Industry Training & Advisory Board (WAMITAB); Director of Viridor Credits Environmental Ltd (an independent grant-giving charity distributing £5-8m p.a. under the Landfill Communities Fund), and; Trustee of the Carymoor Environmental Trust.
+Previously he served as: Chair of the Waste Management Industry Training & Advisory Board (WAMITAB); Director of Viridor Credits Environmental Ltd (an independent charity distributing grants of £5-8m p.a. via the Landfill Communities Fund); and Trustee of the Carymoor Environmental Trust.

 Trustee